Seatis/my-teaching-materials/java-spring/ioc-bean/README.md

 - `@Scope` - prototype, singleton

 ## Workshops
-- [Hello World](./workshop/Workshop01.md) - in this exercise, you will get acquainted with the IntelliJ support for Spring
+- [Hello World With Fries](./workshop/Workshop01.md) - in this exercise, you will get acquainted with the IntelliJ and basic Bean Annotation (replacing "new" object)
-- [Work through an example of DI](./workshop/Workshop02.md) - run the code and understand how it's working
+- [Switching Configurations](./workshop/Workshop02.md) - run the code and understand how it's working; get an insight into how, with Spring one would swap services
 - [Create a couple of beans that are autowired](./workshop/Workshop03.md) - try to do it yourself referring to earlier examples
 - [More on Autowiring](./workshop/Workshop04.md) - play with where the @Autowire is set
 - [Bean Dependency and adding initialization and destruction methods](./workshop/Workshop05.md)